strangerstudios/paid-memberships-pro/readme.txt

 10. Advanced settings for updating non-member messages, optionally show excerpts or filter content, use reCAPTCHA, and a Terms of Service checkbox.

 == Changelog ==
+= 3.1.3 - 2024-08-06 =
+* ENHANCEMENT: Improved the appearance of input fields on dark-background themes. #3111 (@kimcoleman)
+* ENHANCEMENT: Improved the appearance of dropdown arrow icons. #3111 (@kimcoleman)
+* ENHANCEMENT: Added an icon for the upcoming Localized Pricing Add On. #3110 (@kimcoleman)
+* BUG FIX: Fixed an issue where new subscriptions might be immediately cancelled after checkout when re-purchasing a level that the user already had. #3107 (@dparker1005)
+* BUG FIX: Fixed an issue where Braintree billing updates would fail due to the `CardType` JavaScript not being present in the update billing form. #3108 (@dparker1005)

 = 3.1.2 - 2024-08-02 =
 * ENHANCEMENT: Added an admin notice on PMPro settings pages when using Stripe without a webhook set up. #3103 (@dparker1005)
 * ENHANCEMENT: Added a new filter `pmpro_stripe_card_element_style` to allow developers to customize the Stripe card element style. #3099 (@kimcoleman)